 5. Hiking the reserves – Do this on your own!
 Trust me, you will have a great experience for a fraction of the cost that a guide will cost you.
 Some areas simply don’t need guides, and this is one of them.
 For an entrance of $15 compared to $50 per person with a guide, you can get a book to show you what you’re looking at.

 6. Guided tour of the Park – Yes, you will definitely see more animals with a guide.
 But no matter if you go alone or with a pro, you will see animals.
 The difference in price is literally $10 entrance fee vs. $45 per person.

 7. Taxis in Manuel Antonio – Sure you can grab a cab to take you from the beaches to Quepos, but did you know that this is the best public bus system in all of Costa Rica.
 They run every 15 minutes and cost 25 cents!

 General Costa Rica Savings

 8. Eating Out – You have to eat at a SODA – a Costa Rica local eatery – located in every part of the country.
 You will get a humongous meal that includes drink, protein, starch, sometimes soup and desert for less than $8.
 And it’s all homemade!

-9. Coffee – Costa Rica is known for it’s great coffee.
-I bet you didn’t know that you can buy the same coffee per pound in the local supermarkets for literally a fifth of the price then in any of the souvenir shops.
+9. Coffee – Costa Rica is known for its great coffee.
+I bet you didn’t know that you can buy the same coffee per pound in the local supermarkets for literally a fifth of the price than in any of the souvenir shops.